Forte500/ERYING-i9-11900H-ES-Hackintosh/README.md

 ### ❌️ What doesn't work

 - Power management (WIP)
-- some audio ports (check below for more info)
+- some audio ports (check [this chart](https://github.com/Forte500/ERYING-i9-11900H-ES-Hackintosh#%EF%B8%8F-known-issues) under Audio section for more info)
 - Intel iGPU (no drivers)
 - Sleep (probably related to Bios)
 - **+ other things**